BLSQ/iaso/hat/assets/js/cypress/README.md

     > for now we are only changing the default folder of cypress, changing the default viewport and use session support that allows us to save a session between tests

 ### 1. Fixtures  `hat/assets/js/cypress/fixtures`
-All the fake data needed to test the app in JSON format.
+All the dummy data needed to test the app in JSON format.
 You can find the doc [here](https://docs.cypress.io/guides/guides/network-requests#Fixtures)

 ### 2. Integration tests  `hat/assets/js/cypress/integration`
-The tests organized per domains.
+The tests organised by domains.
-By prefixing folder name with numbers you can specify the orders of the tests.
+By prefixing folder names with numbers you can specify the order of the tests.
 Test file has to be suffixed with `.spec.js`.

-Authentification is also tested, it is considered as a domain apart
+Authentication is also tested, it is considered as a domain.
+> In order to test a connected page you have to use `cy.login()` and `cy.visit("the_path_to_test")` before each test

 ### 3. Plugins `hat/assets/js/cypress/plugins/index.js`

-For now we are extending Cypress config with custom env variables used before.
+For now we are extending Cypress config with the custom env variables described in "Setup".

 You can also install extra [plugins](https://docs.cypress.io/plugins/directory) to use while testing.